jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

        study in colleges, trusting implicitly to the evidence of the senses and relying solely upon intuitive virtues."
       (Abdu'l-Baha, The Promulgation of Universal Peace, p.
 261)

+* "spiritual force" - This term force is a physical concept.
+And it's possible to think of spiritual force is being something analogous in the spiritual world.
+Indeed one may hope for spiritual forces so powerful they bring changes in the material world.
+But what does this refer to in reality?
+The answer may lie in its use in the Baha'i writings.

+    While it is true that its people have attained a marvelous material civilization, I hope that spiritual forces may animate this great body and a corresponding spiritual civilization be established.
+        (Abdu'l-Baha, The Promulgation of Universal Peace, p.
+20)

+    May the love of God spread from here onward and outward; may the knowledge of God be sent broadcast from this place; may spiritual forces become effective here; may the lights of the Kingdom shine; may intelligent souls be found here so that with all power they may be occupied in the service of God, furthering the oneness of the human world and the cause of the Most Great Peace.
+	(Abdu'l-Baha, The Promulgation of Universal Peace, p.
+196)

+  What spiritual forces seem to refer to then, are forces created by spiritual acts, which in the cases here seem to be those acts that will establish a solid religious life and a spiritual civilization.
+And what is spiritual civilization?

 * "spiritual civilization" - This is used to disambiguate civilization in a positive sense from a more perjorative, materialistic sense.
 In this connection, this may